niacdoial/blemd/README.txt

 afterwards, extract the .arc/.rarc archives with this: http://www.amnoid.de/gc/szstools.zip (a full program with docs there!)

-you will also need the 32 bit system  Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127) then, grab blender and unzip it in "<path to blender>/2.XX/scripts/addons_contrib/blemd" from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category), and use it in file->import->nintendo BMD
+you will also need the 32 bit system  Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127) then, grab blender and unzip this repo's content in "<path to blender>/2.XX/scripts/addons_contrib/blemd" from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category), and use it in file->import->nintendo BMD